 Images to display

 Choose the location of the images you want to display.
 You can display images from the current theme, from a particular folder in your Wild Apricot account, or from one or more photo album gadgets on your site.
 You cannot choose photo albums that appear on admin only pages.
 If you display images from a folder, the images will appear in order by file name.
-If you display images from a photo album gadget, they will appear in the same order as in the photo album – in the order in which they were added – unless you enable the Randomize order option (below).
+If you display images from a photo album gadget, they will appear in the order in which they were added to the photo album – from newest to oldest – unless you enable the Randomize order option (below).
 Any captions added to images in the photo album will automatically displayed along the bottom of the images.

 Controls the size and orientation of the slideshow.
 You can choose from Landscape, Portrait, Square, and Fixed height options.
 If you select Fixed height, you can specify the height of the slideshow in pixels.